Skip to Content

 Persian Walnut and Pomegranate Stew

 Fesenjan is also often called fesenjoon or fesejan.
-It will also often be suffixed or prefixed by khoresh or khoresht, this simply means stew.
+It will also often be suffixed or prefixed by khoresh or khoresht, which simply means stew.

 If you are looking for other chicken stew recipes, check out my Mexican chicken stew, Jamaican brown stew chicken or chicken basque recipe!